romainsi/zabbix-VEEAM_B-R/README.md

+!
+You can test the new SQL version for Zabbix 5.X: https://github.com/romainsi/zabbix-VB-R-SQL.

 # VEEAM-Backup-Recovery-jobs

 This template use the VEEAM Backup & Replication PowerShell Cmdlets to discover and manage VEEAM Backup jobs, Veeam BackupSync, Veeam Tape Job, Veeam Endpoint Backup Jobs, All Repositories and Veeam Services.